stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

    dayPeriod = id
 ```

-As you could imagine, the first and last day of a day is the day itself.
+As you could imagine, the first and last day of a day is the day itself and the
+period is also the same day.

 ### Examples of some new `time` features

-So let's see what we can do with these new features introduced in the contribution.
+So let's see what these new features that were introduced in the contribution
-In this section we will review some concrete code samples of how these new features
+offers.
+This section will present some concrete code samples of how these new
-can help us in our daily software development routine.
-After making the proper imports
+features can help you in your daily software development routine.
+After making
-we can have something like this:
+the proper imports it's possible to have something like this.

-- Let's compare the first function that I presented, how to get a month's all days.
+- Let's compare the first function that was presented, how to get a month's all
-Now in `ghci` we can directly call the `periodAllDays` function with a `Month` and
+days.
+Now in `ghci` it's possible to directly call the `periodAllDays` function
-that will be enough:
+with a `Month` and that will be enough:

     ```bash
     ghci> periodAlldays (YearMonth 2021 November)
     [2021-11-01 ..
-2021-11-30
+2021-11-30]
     ```

 - To get starting and ending days of all quarters of a given year: